 Parents may also be forced to consider potential harm to children that might occur from a custody battle.
 Children caught in the middle of a custody battle are often exposed to extensive psychological and emotional trauma as they witness the fight between their parents.
 This can be especially harmful if children are present in a courtroom, possibly even forced to testify in connection with custody and visitation rights.
 In this case, avoiding the significant harm to the children might mean giving up sole custody.

-Visit these websites to learn more about LGBT family law and divorce:
+Visit these websites to learn more about LGBT family law and divorce lawyer resources:

 - Facts for Families (PDF)